SHOBHIT112005/Cognito/README.md

 * MongoDB (a local instance or a connection string from MongoDB Atlas)
 * Access keys for Stripe & Cloudinary.
 * (Optional) [Ollama](https://ollama.com/) running locally for the AI assistant.

-## 📁 Project Structure

-Here is a high-level overview of the project's structure: